 Experience a Late Summer Festival

 August is festival season in Flint & Genesee with big names like the Crim Festival of Races and Back to the Bricks.
 However, there are a variety of other festivals great for couples, families or individuals to attend.
-Drop Fest is Flint’s own electronic music festival taking place in Buckham and Brush Alleys; Grand Blanc Food Truck Festival is going on each Wednesday in the month of August; 80s in the Hole is back at Kettering University’s Historic Atwood Stadium in downtown Flint; And the Genesee County Fair is happening at the end of August.
+Drop Fest is Flint’s own electronic music festival taking place in Buckham and Brush Alleys; Flint's Second Friday ArtWalk happens throughout the year on the second Friday of each month; Grand Blanc Food Truck Festival happens monthly with the last festival on August 5; 80s in the Hole is back at Kettering University’s Historic Atwood Stadium in downtown Flint; And the Genesee County Fair is happening at the end of August.

 US 23 Drive-In Theater